rock posts

 indie folk // rock

-“How long can you disguise what you feel with a song?” is my favorite lyric from one of the more intriguing albums I’ve heard.
-Infantree‘s Would Work is similar to what a present-day Déjà Vu might be: deeply poetic with louder rock, banjo-fringed folk and baroque styling.
-Strong lead vocals, each unique to their three songwriting members, and marvelous harmonies stay my attention alongside progressive musical arrangements.
-Every song is a piece of art; brushstrokes in a surreal painting embodying the band, individually detailed with touching piano, disquieted hallways, or Spanish hue.
-Infantree is serious yet playful; connected to growth and learning.
-Unstitched fibers of their being are rooted in sound branching out, forming a companionship that includes you. (thx, Elana)
+“How long can you disguise what you feel with a song?” is my favorite Infantree lyric.
+Similar to a present-day Déjà Vu, Would Work is deeply poetic with louder rock, banjo-fringed folk and baroque styling.
+Strong lead vocals, each unique to their three songwriting members, and marvelous harmonies stay my attention alongside progressive arrangements.
+Every song is a painting embodying the band in surreal brushstrokes detailed with touching piano, disquieted hallways, or Spanish hue.
+Serious yet playful; connected to growth and learning; the unstitched fibers of their being are rooted in sounds branching out – forming a companionship that includes you. (thx, Elana)

 Poetic timbre.